open-cogsci/osdoc/content/devices/10-boks.md

 ##### More detailed test instructions will be made available at a later date.

-You can perform the test shown above using the `unittest` script included with the Boks source code and running the `latency` test:
+You can test the Boks your own system using the `unittest` script included with the Boks source.
+You can run the full test suite with the following command (the command line arguments specify which tests should be performed):

-	./unittest latency

-You can run the full test suite with the following command:

 	./unittest led buttons photodiode latency commspeed

 Furthermore, you can test your Boks in OpenSesame using the `boks_test.opensesame` file included with the Boks source code.

 Update firmware {#firmware}